nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Patmore saw it there and confessed everything by reaching for his gun.
 Jinx, one of those who had not moved from his seat at the table, was near enough to strike at Pat’s arm as the weapon went off.
 Shine felt his left hand go numb, felt his hatred break into action.
 All of a sudden he became a madman with no notion of what he was doing, with no sustained consciousness, only a succession of fragments that thumped in his head.

 Linda resting comfortably.
 Merrit crying like a baby.
 Picture of his mother.
 Fays sure got him.
 Fays?
-Fays hell---Patmore got 'im.
+Fays hell---Patmore got &rsquo;im.
 Wonder how many kinds of a jackass that guy thinks I am------?
 Never seen a man catch air so fast.
 Walls tumblin'---damn if they ain't.
 Offered me twenty-five dollars---no---Linda.
 Fly guy, passing for white.
 Assault with intent---not Merrit---Patmore.
 Patmore done it---did it.
 Not the fays---Patmore.
 Patmore put it on Merrit.
-Like *this*------ Walls---haw!---damn right, walls---look at 'em fall---let 'em raise hell when they fall---like that God-damn piano------
+Like *this*------ Walls---haw!---damn right, walls---look at  &rsquo;em fall---let  &rsquo;em raise hell when they fall---like that God-damn piano------

 ::: small-break
 :::